try-supernova/developer-learn/docs/guide/fs/drivers/idb.md

 title: IDB
 ---

-The IDB driver provides a way for applications to interact with the [host](/terminology#host)'s IndexedDB API.
+The internal IDB driver provides a way for applications to interact with the host's IndexedDB storage system.
 # Limits
 Unfortunately, hosts limit the amount of data that can be stored in IndexedDB.
 The limit varies per host.